bitst0rm-pub/Formatter/README.md

 ### 3. APIs:

-All APIs can be found in the file `common.py`
+All APIs can be found in the file `core > common.py`

 - Essentially for the `def get_cmd(self)` function: